CyberFlameGO/svnpython/Doc/library/types.rst

 .. data:: ClassType

-   The type of user-defined old-style classes.
+   The type of user-defined classes.

 .. data:: InstanceType